ozone3950/pokemon-python-version/README.md

 ### Gym Leader Lt.
 Vincent
-The Electric-Type Gym Leader of Vermilion City and the successor to Brock.
+The Electric-Type Gym Leader of Vermilion City and the successor to Lt.
+Surge.

 Team:
 - Magnemite (Lv.
 25)